photoprism/photoprism-docs/docs/getting-started/advanced/caching.md

 # Optimizing Cache Performance

 *Note: This is contributed content intended for advanced users.
-If you find any errors or want to improve something, click :material-pencil: to make changes and send a pull request.*
+You can contribute by clicking :material-pencil: to send a pull request with your changes.*

 Some users might want to place the thumbnail cache on a separate, faster file system while keeping the actual photo files on large, slow bulk storage.
 This